EduardoHenriques/WouldYouRather---Music/README.md

 # WouldYouRather---Music
-WYR Game with Songs from various artists using the Spotify API.
-Has two a gamemodes - Normal and Endless - to find new songs to rank or select a set from any album of any artist.
+WYR Game with Songs from various artists using the Spotify API

 ## Requirements
 - Python 3.12.X